 Mr Aizaz Khan stated: “Pakistan has always been and remains a strong supporter of the Convention.
 Our contribution to the ChemTech Centre project demonstrates our support for research and development in cutting-edge technologies to make the world a safer place.
 It will strengthen our collective security by building further capacity to perform core tasks such as verification and inspections.”

-So far, thirty-four States Parties and the European Union have contributed or pledged to contribute financially to the project, and a considerable amount has been raised to date.
+So far, thirty-four Member States and the European Union have contributed or pledged to contribute financially to the project, and a considerable amount has been raised to date.

 The project to build the ChemTech Centre is on-going and seeks to strengthen the OPCW’s capabilities to fully address new and emerging chemical weapons threats, as well as to support capacity building in OPCW Member States.
 The current OPCW Laboratory and Equipment Store are central to the effectiveness and integrity of the verification regime of the Chemical Weapons Convention, and they also contribute to the OPCW’s capacity-building and international cooperation activities.
 However, the current facility will soon no longer be fit-for-purpose due to its ageing infrastructure, space constraints, larger workloads, and new missions with new areas of work.